huangyz0918/TankLogo/README.md

 > Because NetLogo is quite easy and there are less people know how to use it than other languages, so if you want to get start, everybody is equal.

 How can I get start ?
 > Two steps, the first is install NetLogo.
-The second one is clone this repo and double click the .nlogo file and improve the tank.
+The second one is clone this repo and double click the `.nlogo` file and improve the tank.

 How can I get if I win your tank ?
-> The best tank will update according to your solution, and your Github avatar and name will display until somebody beat yours.
+> The best tank will update according to your solution, and your Github avatar and name will display until somebody beats yours.

 How to submit my solution ?
-> Fork this repo and improve your code, test if it can really win my tank, submit a pull request, done!
+> Fork this repo and improve your code, test if it can really win the red tank, submit a pull request, done!

 If I don't want to install NetLogo, how can I get start?
 > You can use [NetLogo Web](http://www.netlogoweb.org/launch#https://raw.githubusercontent.com/huangyz0918/TankLogo/master/TankLogo.nlogo) to run your code.